1988 Democratic National Convention: Speakers

 Speakers at the convention included Texas State Treasurer Ann Richards, who gave a keynote speech that put her in the public spotlight and included the line that George H. W. Bush was "born with a silver foot in his mouth".
-Arkansas governor Bill Clinton gave a very long and widely jeered nomination speech on the opening night that some predicted would ruin his political career, Massachusetts senator Ted Kennedy's remarks contained the iteration "Where was George?", and Texas Agriculture Commissioner Jim Hightower called Bush "a toothache of a man."
+Arkansas governor Bill Clinton also gave a long and widely panned nomination speech on that same opening night that some predicted would ruin his political career, Massachusetts Senator Ted Kennedy's remarks contained the iteration "Where was George?", and Texas Agriculture Commissioner Jim Hightower called Bush "a toothache of a man."

-In one of the subsequent presidential debates, when questioned about the general alleged "negativity" of the campaign, Bush cited the ad hominem attacks against him at the convention as the root cause.
+On the following evening, having already quietly committed to support Gov. Dukakis. the Reverend Jesse Jackson, founder of the Rainbow/PUSH Coalition, brought then 75 year old Rosa Parks on stage and delivered the historic speech "Keep Hope Alive!"